ArduPilot/ardupilot_wiki/dev/source/docs/buildin-mission-planner.rst

     :target: ../_images/MPBuild_UncheckSigning.png

--  Mission Planner is made up of several projects, you can see these by expanding the "MissionPlanner" and "Libs" folders of the Solution Explorer.
+-  Mission Planner is made up of several projects, you can see these by expanding the "MissionPlanner" and "ExtLibs" folders of the Solution Explorer.

    -  MissionPlanner (the main code)